metagraph-dev/metagraph/docs/getting_started/tutorial.rst

 While Metagraph will do the conversion automatically, understanding the steps involved helps users plan for expected computation time and memory usage.
-If needed, plugin developers can write a plugin to provide a direct translation path to save time.
+If needed, plugin developers can write a translator provide a direct translation path to save time.

 .. code:: python